dtekcth/data101/src/studies/FAQ.md

 # FAQ

+- **My exam hasn't been reported**

+The examiner has 15 working days on them to report the exam to Ladok, but sometimes there can be a delay between student office and Ladok.

+- **Where can I find important dates**

+Chalmers provides this [site](https://www.chalmers.se/en/education/your-studies/plan-and-conduct-your-studies/the-academic-year/) which has the current years academic plan.

+- **I forgot to apply for a course/exam**

+If you forgot to apply for a course, you might be able to fix it if you contact your Studienämnd, but there is no guarantee.
+However, if you forgot to apply for an exam, you will have to apply for the next reexam and take that one.

+- **I failed an exam or laboration**

+The only thing that can be done is to retake them at the next opportunity.
+Exams that are in a programme plan have to offer 3 exams during a year.
+A laboration will usually have to be redone next year.

+- **What should I bring to an exam**

+What is required to do an exam is a pen (with ink), pencil and rubber.
+If the exam allows for a calculator, one can bring one of the allowed ones.[^calculator] It is recommended to bring some form of water bottle or drink, and something small to eat during the exam to have energy to complete it.[^food]

 ## If you have further questions
 If something still feels off or you need someone to mediate for you, then you can contact your Studienämnd

 They can be reached at
 `{{ .Data }} dns@dtek.se` `{{ .IT }} snit@chalmers.it` `{{ .DV }} studienamnd@dvet.se`

+---

+[^calculator] [Allowed calculators](https://www.chalmers.se/api/media/?url=https://webbpublicering360.portal.chalmers.se/Extern/Home/Download?recordnor=833204%262021_10%261016950_1_1.PDF%26ex) are mentioned under section 2.8.2

+[^food] Remember to follow rules around things such as nuts